Where to start in the wide world of herbalism.

 Guido & Jovial, founders of Urban Moonshine, are two talented herbalists whose book DIY Bitters: Reviving the Forgotten Flavor is a perfect guide when embarking on creating your very own home apothecary.
 It’s a great guide for learning about the properties of different herbs, how to mix them, and a fabulous guide for building your own stock of tinctures & bitters at home.

 I hope this gets you excited about all the amazing herbal knowledge out there for you to explore.
-Next week, we will go deeper and explore the similarities and difference between Chinese medicine, Ayurveda & western medicine.

 If you haven’t already, subscribe below to get our next blog in your inbox so you won’t miss a beat.
 We promise to respect your inbox, and will only send you our weekly blog and periodic monthly discounts available only to subscribers.
 See you next week!